 Why?
 By POSSEing your content to silos, you allow those that read content on those silos to continue seeing what you have to say, while you retain ownership and control of your content on your own site.

 Remember: Incremental progress is OK and encouraged!
 POSSE does not have to be totally automatic to be effective.
-If there is not a pre-existing plugin for your platform, try simply posting on your site and sharing to silos manually (include a link back to the original).
+Use a CMS with POSSE support (or POSSE plugin for it), or post on your site and manually sharing to social media (including a link back to the original).
 This will help you figure out what works for you and what is worth the effort to automate.

 - Share what you did / discovered in the process of building your IndieWeb site, even if it is only a single page, with a simple design.

-- Ask what you can/should do next in the IRC channel.
+- Ask what you can/should do next in the discussion channels.

 - Check the list of events and join us at the next IndieWebCamp or Homebrew Website Club meetup!